 Regarding demand, the Company is part of the Integrated Public Transportation System (Metropolitan Mobility Network).
-As of June 2021, Metro reached a ridership of 135.2 million passengers, which means a decrease of 8.6 million trips, a negative variation of 6.0% compared to the same date in 2020.
+As of September 2021, Metro reached a ridership of 236.8 million passengers, which means an increase of 54.6 million trips, a positive variation of 29.9% compared to the same date in 2020.
 This is explained mainly as a result of Covid-19 and the measures implemented by the government to contain its spread, which include restrictions on the free movement of people (quarantines, Step-by-step plan), in addition to social distancing, the implementation of teleworking and the suspension of classes, measures that have contributed to a significant decrease in the number of passengers we transport during the year 2021.
+On the other hand, the decrease in restrictions as a result of the implementation of the vaccination program and a decrease in the number of infections during the last few months have led to an increase in the number of passengers as of September 30, 2021, compared to the previous year.